Whiteknight/whiteknight.github.com/drafts/rosella_query.md

 techniques in the Query library.

-To start working with the Query libray, we need to take an object we want to play with and wrap it up in a Queryable.
+To start working with the Query libray, we need to take an object we want to play with and wrap it up in a `Queryable`.
 For .NET fans out there, Queryable is like a combination of `IEnumerable` with the various Linq extension methods on it already.